Rishabh0523/Rishabh-Raj-_-Front-End-steeleye-/README.md

             Correction:
             const handleClick = index => { setSelectedIndex(true) };

-3..
-Please fix, optimize, and/or modify the component as much as you think is necessary.
+3. fix, optimize, and/or modify the component as much as you think is necessary.

 Code :
 This is the fix and the optimize code :